Introduction

 Pathophysiology

-Chronic mucosal otitis media develops due to chronic inflammation secondary to a perforation in the tympanic membrane (Fig. 1).
+Chronic mucosal otitis media develops due to chronic inflammation of the middle ear mucosa secondary to a perforation in the tympanic membrane as that allows bacteria to enter the sterile middle ear (Fig. 1).
 The cause of the initial perforation may be infection, iatrogenic (e.g. grommet insertion), or trauma.

 Any associated discharge from the perforation is termed an active mucosal COM, also known as “Chronic Suppurative OM” (CSOM).
-The mastoid air cells are continuous with the middle ear cavity and may also be affected in this disease
+Chronic inactive mucosal COM is equivalent to a chronic dry, perforated tympanic membrane.
+The mastoid air cells are continuous with the middle ear cavity and may also be affected in this disease, which may result in more significant otorrhoea.

 Chronic mucosal otitis media is a common condition.
 It has a prevalence of 0.9% amongst children and 0.5% amongst adults in the UK.
 Half of all cases develop a degree of hearing impairment.